shawntabrizi/substrate-collectables-workshop/steps/42/README.md

-# Solution
+# Buy Kitty Extrinsic

-Here you will find the solution for the previous step.
+- TODO:
+	- Explain the need for `max_price`
+	- Hint how we can reuse the `do_transfer` function we made
+	- Explain to users `Preservation`